 The reservations set out in this analysis oblige the Movement to act and try to remedy the problem.
-The ultimate objective should be to amend the 1968 Convention (as well as the 1971 European Supplementary Agreement) in order to uphold the provisions of the GC.
+The ultimate objective should be to amend

 In this regard, it would be appropriate to assess how to proceed and what is currently feasible.
 A useful first step would certainly be to contact the Working Party on Road Traffic Safety, acting within the framework of the policies of the UN Economic Commission for Europe.
-This Working Party is, among others duties, mandated to "develop and keep up to date the Conventions on Road Traffic and on Road Signs and Signals, done at Vienna in 1968, and the European Agreements which supplement them of 1971."235 It should be possible, once this initial contact has been made, to determine how exactly to approach the issue.
+This Working Party is, among others duties, mandated to "develop and keep up to date the Conventions on Road Traffic and on Road Signs and Signals, done at Vienna in 1968, and the European Agreements which supplement them of 1971."305 It should be possible, once this initial contact has been made, to determine how exactly to approach the issue.

-3. Dissemination of the alternative hospital and first-aid signs
+Dissemination of the alternative hospital and first-aid signs